marbl/MashMap/README.md

 * Identity threshold (--perc_identity, --pi) : By default, its set to 85, implying read mappings with 85% identity should be reported.
 It can be set to 80% to account for more noisy read datasets.

-* Minimum read length (-m, --minReadLen) :  Default is 5,000 bp.
-This is set to 5K as the current average read lengths for both ONT and PacBio are >10K.
+* Minimum read length (-m, --minMatchLength) :  Default is 10,000 bp.
+This is set to 10K as the current average read lengths for both ONT and PacBio are >10K.
 Reads below this length are ignored.

 * Protein sequences (-a, --protein) : Use this parameter when mapping protein sequences.
 MashMap adjusts alphabet and k-mer size accordingly.

-* Report all mappings, not just the best ones (--all)

 ## Release